FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-ruby-rails-api.md

 If you want to store it in a different cookie or send it in the header, make sure you modify the `rack_jwt` initializer and restart the {{page.technology}} API.

-This will result in the JSON being delivered to your API requester.
+This will result in the JSON below.

 ```json
 {"messages":["Hello"]}